siinn/NonlinearML/README.md

  ```

 # Version history
+## 1.04
+- Final version by Siinn Che

 ## 1.03
 - Fixed a bug on backtesting.
 Now replaced dictionary with list to specify top-bottom class so that it avoids potential mis-calculation of return
 - Updated single factor model